smart94423/pabutools/docs/_sources/usage.rst

 :py:class:`~pabutools.election.profile.cardinalprofile.CardinalMultiProfile`,
 :py:class:`~pabutools.election.profile.cumulativeprofile.CumulativeMultiProfile`,
 and :py:class:`~pabutools.election.profile.ordinalprofile.OrdinalMultiProfile`.
+Importantly, our implementations allow for profiles and multiprofiles to be used interchangeably (for rules, analysis, etc.).

-Since ballots are used as dictionary keys in a multiprofile, they need not be mutable.
+Since ballots are used as dictionary keys in a multiprofile, they have to be immutable.
-We have thus implemented the class :py:class:`~pabutools.election.ballot.ballot.FrozenBallot` which corresponds to the non-mutable correspondence to a ballot.
+We have thus implemented the class :py:class:`~pabutools.election.ballot.ballot.FrozenBallot` which corresponds to the immutable representation of a ballot.
 All specific ballot types have their frozen counterparts:
 :py:class:`~pabutools.election.ballot.approvalballot.FrozenApprovalBallot`,
 :py:class:`~pabutools.election.ballot.cardinalballot.FrozenCardinalBallot`,